Amgen Scholars Program

 Project description: The molecular mechanism of human peroxisomal protein import

-Project supervisor: Sebastian Metzler
+Project supervisor: Sebastian Schindler

 Required skills: